 Network security involves many layers.
 Consider your physical computers or hardware, cloud access, resource access, user permissions, password policies and more.

 Control access to data on a need to know basis.
 Ensure strong passwords are used.
 Enable 2 Factor Authentication where available.
 Have an up to date firewall in place.
 Use best in class, actively filtered anti-virus software.
 Work with trained IT professionals to run weekly security updates and respond to issues when they arise.

 If you don’t have any IT partner, now is the time to look for a local computer support company to partner up with.

 If you have someone you call on, consider if they are serving your best interests.
 Many solo freelancer provide as needed service, after problems arise.
 They lack the time or resources to invest in professional tools to monitor and support your network.

-Work with a Managed IT Service Provider for small business to get an in depth network review, necessary upgrades to close security gaps, and total network management services to support your success.
+Work with a Managed Service Provider for small business to get an in depth network review, necessary upgrades to close security gaps, and total network management services to support your success.

 TUCU is a team of IT professionals offering affordable, reliable Toronto IT support services.
 Operating since 2003, we have vast knowledge and experience to draw on when planning and protecting your IT systems.
 Talk to us today to see how we can help you.

 Speak to our Toronto IT Consultants for options & an estimate.Book A Call